rkapl123/DBAddin/docs/README.md

 ### Settings

-Settings are done in three config files:
+Settings can be configured in three config files, depending on your distribution requirements:

-* DBAddin.xll.config (expected in the same %appdata%\Microsoft\AddIns folder as the DBAddin.xll) in section appSettings.
+* DBAddin.xll.config in section appSettings.
 DBAddin.xll.config has a reference
-	* in the file attribute of the appSettings element to DBAddinCentral.config and
+  * to DBAddinCentral.config in the file attribute of the appSettings element and
-	* in the configSource attribute of the UserSettings element to DBaddinUser.config
+  * to DBaddinUser.config in the configSource attribute of the UserSettings element DBAddin.xll.config is expected in the same folder as the DBAddin.xll (%appdata%\Microsoft\AddIns)
-* DBAddinCentral.config (this is a reference copy of the appSettings section, where the key/value pairs override the settings in DBAddin.xll.config)
+* DBAddinCentral.config (this is a reference copy of the appSettings section, where the key/value pairs override the settings in DBAddin.xll.config).
+This is meant to be a centrally maintained settings configuration.
-* DBaddinUser.config (this is a reference copy of the UserSettings section, where the key/value pairs override both the settings in DBAddin.xll.config and DBAddinCentral.config)
+* DBaddinUser.config (this is a reference copy of the UserSettings section, where the key/value pairs override both the settings in DBAddin.xll.config and DBAddinCentral.config).
+This is meant to be a user locally maintained settings configuration.

-In the DBAddin settings Group, there is a dropdown "settings", where you can modify these three settings inside Excel.
+In the DBAddin settings Group, there is a dropdown named "settings", where you can modify these three settings inside Excel.

 After installation you'd want to adapt the connection strings (ConstConnString**N**) that are globally applied if no function-specific connection string is given and environment **N** is selected.
 This can be done by modifying DBAddin.xll.config or the referred DBaddinUser.config or DBAddinCentral.config (in this example the settings apply to environment 3):